 - Manages project communications and schedules and provides reports, deliverables, and documentation.

 - Manage the process to generate major presentations, publications, progress reports, and other deliverables, including provision of drafts, edits and other input.

 - Informs key stakeholders of status, issues, problems, and proposed solutions as appropriate.

-- 3+. years of experience in plant biology
+- 3+ years of experience in project/program management.

 - Proven experience in a role that requires strong leadership skills and which interfaces directly with a variety of stakeholders.

 - Ability to operate effectively amid ambiguity and rapid change.

 - Experience in scientific project/program management in an academic or industry research setting is preferred.

 - BA/BS in a biological science, or related discipline is required or combination of equivalent work experience.